hedtek/MaSha/README.md

 # Textselect::Rails

-Wrapper for a simplified version of MaSha JS library (https://github.com/SmartTeleMax/MaSha).
+Wrapper for a simplified version of the MaSha JS library (https://github.com/SmartTeleMax/MaSha).

 ## Installation